playfulprogramming/playfulprogramming/content/blog/shell-scripting-basics/index.md

 Here, we want to compare two variables for equality - we want to check whether our `$input` variable is equal to `"woof"`.
 The "left square bracket" equivalent of this should then be `[ "$input" == "woof" ]`.
 If the comparison is a success (meaning that `$input` is "woof"), the exit status will be `0`, which should be interpreted by an `if` command as "true."
-Inside our if statement, we can `echo` a message to the user, then use the `exit 1` command to terminate the script and indicate a failure - if another script wanted to determine the result of ours, it could use this exit code to do so.
+Inside our if statement, we can `echo` a message to the user, then use `exit 1` to terminate the script and indicate a failure - if another script wanted to determine the result of ours, it could use this exit code to do so.

 ```shell
 read -p "What should the cow say? " input